enisdenjo/graphql-ws/PROTOCOL.md

 Operation execution result(s) from the source stream created by the binding `Subscribe` message.
 After all results have been emitted, the `Complete` message will follow indicating stream completion.

-A client should be prepared to recive (and ignore) IDs for operations for which it has previously sent a `Complete` message to the server.

 ```typescript
 import { ExecutionResult } from 'graphql';